Skip to Content

 • 4 tablespoons vegetable shortening, cut into 2 pieces and chilled

-• 2 tablespoons vodka, chilled
+• 2 tablespoons pecan liqueur or vodka, chilled

 • 2 tablespoons ice water